GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 - `display: none` or `visibility: hidden` is applied.
 - The iframe is placed off-screen using negative X or Y positioning.

-If an iframe meets any of these conditions, Chrome considers it hidden and won't lazy load it in most cases.
+If an iframe meets any of these conditions, Chrome considers it hidden and won't lazy-load it in most cases.
 Iframes that _aren't_ hidden will only load when they're within the [load-in distance threshold](#load-in-distance-threshold).
-A placeholder shows for lazily loaded iframes that are still being fetched.
+A placeholder shows for lazy-loaded iframes that are still being fetched.

 ### Feature Policy